2019 Ride For Clean - Saturday August 10

-The ride is an important event for the Tyler Lewis Clean Energy Research Foundation, as it helps ensure the foundation will be able to continue awarding yearly scholarships to innovative clean energy researchers.
+The ride is an important event for the Tyler Lewis Clean Energy Research Foundation, as it helps ensure the foundation will be able to continue awarding yearly grants to innovative clean energy researchers.
 However, not only is the ride important for helping further sustainable energy research, it's a fun way to enjoy the environment that the foundation is fighting to preserve.
 So we encourage riders of all skill level to sign up and be a part of a growing community of people who care about the future of our planet.

 There are two courses for The Ride For Clean Energy, the classic and the challenge.
-Bothe routes depart from Maple Ridge and head out towards Langley and loop back to the start location.
+Both routes depart from Maple Ridge and head out towards Langley and loop back to the start location.
 The difference between the two courses, however, is on the challenge ride there is an extra 17km of riding and approximately an extra 100m of ascent.
 Both routes will be provided with the same support from our volunteers, however we recommend that only stronger riders, who are comfortable keeping an average pace of 28km/h, register for the challenge ride.
 Below are two maps routing out both the classic and challenge ride.

 THE TYLER LEWIS CLEAN ENERGY